Who is policing Facebook's secret groups?

-The nude photo investigation that rocked the Marine Corps this week has shed light on Facebook's secret groups, a private and otherwise dark corner of the social network used by billions across the world.
+The nude photo investigation that rocked the Marine Corps this week has shed light on Facebook's secret groups, a private and otherwise dark corner of the social network used by 1.86 billion people across the world.

 Related: Nude Photo Posts of Female Marines Being Investigated by NCIS